ZQPei/Huster/README.md

 ## Example
 If you have built a server on your machine, you can assess it by browsing `http://xxx.xxx.xxx.xxx:8000`.

-It provide a button to upload file from local to server.
+It provides a button to upload file from local to server.

 ![bash](./demo/huster_demo_bash.png)